 Mile marker 35.5 Whites Ferry

-Still operational today, historic Whites Ferry in Poolesville is the last of 100 ferries that operated on the Potomac River.
-It transports automobiles, cyclists, and pedestrians across the river from Whites Ferry Road in Montgomery County to a road by the same name in Loudoun County, Virginia.
+White’s Ferry is a one-of-a-kind on the Potomac River.
+Until it closed in 2020, it was the last operating ferry on the river, transporting vehicles, cyclists and pedestrians from Maryland across to the Leesburg area of Virginia.
 The ferry dates back to the early 1800s and gets its name from former Confederate Lieutenant Colonel Elijah White, who owned a nearby farm and purchased the ferry after the Civil War.

 Mile marker 44.6 Nolands Ferry